AlassiriMA/xero_g_iso/README.md

 # XeroLinux "G" ISO Repo

-Repo for **XeroLinux-G** ISO.
+Repo for the **Xero-G** Project.
 Feel free to go through files and learn how it's all done.
-To build ISO need to use **ABS** Script via guide below, and **DO NOT** install in a VM yet there's currently an issue with *Mutter* & latest *mesa* drivers, waiting for a fix upstream. ;)
+To build ISO need to use **ABS** Script via guide below, and **DO NOT** install in a VM yet there's currently an issue with *Mutter* & latest *mesa* drivers, waiting for a fix upstream...
+Someday... ;)

 ### Note
-> This here, is a side project, as a result, it will only be updated every Major release of GNOME.
+> This here, is a side project, it's always in progress to keep my skills sharp when it comes to GNOME...
-> This uses R43.1 so next release will be once R44.1 lands sometime in March 2023...
+> There will **Never** be an ISO, so please do not ask for one.
+It will always remain that way.
 -----------------------------------------------------------------

 ![XeroLinux-Calamares](https://i.imgur.com/LhoMdrI.png)